Editorial Vision

 Documentary makes good documentary practices desirable and vivid.
 Our writing is detailed and precisely illustrates cause and effect.
 It brings business deals, craft mechanics, and genuine artistry to life.
 Documentary covers the entirety of the changing documentary landscape, delving into the art, industry trends, and societal impacts of documentary filmmaking.

-Documentary is a quarterly print journal and weekly digital home for interviews with filmmakers, festival dispatches, news items, reported investigations, open letters, critical essays, trend pieces, legal analysis, practical guides for documentarians, updates from IDA, and other essential updates for our general readership.
+Documentary is a quarterly print journal and weekly digital home for interviews with filmmakers, festival dispatches, news items, reported investigations, open letters, critical essays, trend pieces, legal analysis, practical guides for documentarians, notes from IDA, and other essential updates for our general readership.

 If you would like to write for us, please see our pitch guidelines below.